XeroTheProtogen/BackroomsRedux/README.md

 **More Documentation Coming Soon**

 ### PieceProcessor
-A functional lambda that can be used in chunk generators to add procedural block modifications, it can be implemented into a chunk generator if addon support is desired for the level.
+A functional interface that can be used in chunk generators to add procedural block modifications, it can be implemented into a chunk generator if addon support is desired for the level.
 **More Documentation Coming Soon**